GJPengAtNchu/physical-support-uq/README.md

 status is `HOLD_NUMERICAL_EVIDENCE` because one secondary median-collapse threshold narrowly missed (`0.0166976` versus `0.015`).
 The maximum-spread, sixth-order, quadrature, task-invariance, and projective-matching checks passed.
-The separately labelled post-hoc diagnostics cannot change that status; they show that the geometry is robust.
+The separately labeled post-hoc diagnostics cannot change that status; they show that the geometry is robust.

 ## Released numerical results